lcpz/lain/imap.md

-Check new mails over IMAP protocol.
+Show mail status in a textbox over IMAP protocol.

 Dependencies: